ohjelmistokehitys/docker-part-1a/readme.md

 ## How to complete this exercise

-First, make sure you are working ony our personal copy of the repository.
+First, make sure you are working on your personal copy of the repository.
 You can find more information about that in the course assignment.

 Complete the exercises while reading [the course material](https://devopswithdocker.com/) and the [Docker documentation](https://docs.docker.com/).
 You will also need to read the documentation for specific containers used in the exercises.